bernardinhio/Earthquakes/README.md

 3. Add Internet permission to manifest
 <uses-permission android:name="android.permission.INTERNET"/>

-4. Open the url of the json in a json browser viewer to have a Idea about the size of data and the structure https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&starttime=2014-01-01&endtime=2014-01-02
+4. I open the url of the json in a json browser viewer to have an Idea about the size of data and the structure (later will be inner classes) https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&starttime=2014-01-01&endtime=2014-01-02

-5. I generate classes using some online tools such as this http://pojo.sodhanalibrary.com/ .
-Those online converters create Java classes for us using a json, but cannot generate classes for the jsons inside jsons, so we need to be aware of structure of the mother json and copy-paste its inner jsons and convert them individually to classes.
+5. I generate classes using some online tools (converters) such as this http://pojo.sodhanalibrary.com/  Those online converters create Java classes for us using a json, but cannot generate classes for the jsons inside jsons!
+So we need to be aware of structure of the root json and copy-paste its inner jsons and convert them individually to generate inner classes!
 Those inner jsons will be considered as inner classes in java.
-So the root json is one huge class and the sons jsons are inner classes.
+So the root json is one huge class and the sons jsons are its inner classes.

 6. Better to convert / make those classes in Kotlin because we get rid of more than half of the size because there will be no getters & setters and the visibility of the structure will be better than Java.

-7. For my case, one root json is represented by EarthquakeRoot.java class that ha:
+7. In my case, one root json is represented by EarthquakeRoot.java class that ha:
 - inner class Metadata
 - inner class Features

-and inner class Features will have 2 other inner classes:
+> and inner class Features will have 2 other inner classes:
 - inner class Geometry
 - inner class Properties